FrustratedGameDev/Papers/FinalReportOutline.md

 - How we determined seed papers
 - How we determined relevant papers
 	- What are the relevancy rules.
+- Defining Key Articles
+- Labeling process
+- 	Revising labels
+- 	Which ones were used often, which were not, and why?
 - Discuss the process for adding a dimension to the grid
 - Discuss the process of merging dimension on the grid
+- Tools we used to build the repgrid
+- 	Repgrid tool v.s. excel
+- 	how we used the tool( Cluster analysis)

 ##Results